MiyukiQAQ/MissAV-Downloader/README.md

 Use the -file   option to download all URLs in the file. ( Each line is a URL )

 Additional Options:
 Use the -limit   option to limit the number of downloads.
-(Only works with the -plist option.)
+(Works with -plist and -auto option.)
 Use the -proxy   option to configure http proxy server ip and port.
 Use the -ffmpeg  option to get the best video quality. ( Recommend! ) Use the -cover   option to save the cover when downloading the video